 Don't wait until you're sick to get the test supplies you'll need.
 You can get sick day supplies for a small cost from your Kaiser Permanente pharmacy and make a kit to have on hand.
 Be sure to check expiration dates and replace as needed.

 Ask your pharmacist for any of the following supplies, if you don't already have them on hand:

-lue Glucose tablets in case you get low blood sugar and can't eat ☐ Thermometer to check your temperature ☐ Keto-stix, to check your urine for ketones ☐ Glucose meter to check blood sugar levels lue Test strips for the meter.
-When you open a new test strip vial write the date on the outside.
-Note: Most test strips need to be thrown out 6 months after opening. ☐ Lancing device and lancets to prick your finger ☐ Insulin (like aspart-Novolog) & syringes to help lower blood sugar levels quickly ☐ Glucagon® kit for emergency low blood sugars
+Glucose tablets in case you get low blood sugar and can't eat.

+Thermometer to check your temperature.

+Glucose meter and supplies to check blood sugar levels.

+Note: When you open a new test strip vial for your meter, write the date on the outside.
+Most test strips need to be thrown out 6 months after opening.